-9.2 Concurrent Monitoring
+8.2 Concurrent Monitoring

-Along with internal monitoring mechanism, there will be concurrent monitoring by a third party monitoring and evaluation (M&E) agency along with the Project Management Consultant (PMC), to be engaged by the project.
-The agency will depute person/s who have experience in land taking, R&R and community development to monitor the activities.
-The PMC will assess the progress in distribution of compensation and R&R assistance, relocation aspects, livelihood impact on affected people etc. from time to time.
+Along with internal monitoring mechanism, there will be concurrent monitoring by the Project Management Consultant (PMC), to be engaged by the project as an independent agency.
+The agency will depute person/s who have experience in land acquisition, R&R and community development to monitor the activities.
+The PMC will assess the progress in distribution of compensation, relocation aspects, livelihood impact on affected people etc. from time to time.
 Based on the assessment and field findings, PMC will submit quarterly report to PD-WBMIFMP.
 Key indicators to be monitored during concurrent monitoring are;

-- 1. Progress in verification of encroachers / squatters in sub-project locations; - 2.
-Progress in verification of titleholders; - 3.
-Number of private land owners who donated land for the project; - 4.
-Number of private land owner who agreed to sell land to the project - 5.
-No. of consultations took place in each such locations / sites with PAFs / PAPs; - 6.
-No. of meeting conducted at the committee level to finalise the list of encroachers / squatters and awards by category of encroacher / squatter; - 7.
-No. of PAFs / PAPs provided with compensation and assistance; - 8.
+- 1. Progress in census survey and identification of encroachers / squatters in sub-project locations; - 2.
+No. of affected persons identified in different sub-project locations by their category; - 3.
+No. of consultations took place in each such locations / sites with PAFs / PAPs; - 4.
+No. of meeting conducted at the committee level to finalise the list of encroachers / squatters and awards by category of encroacher / squatter; - 5.
+No. of PAFs / PAPs provided with compensation assistance; - 6.
 No. of encroachers / squatters cleared the ground for implementation of project works.

-9.3 Mid and End Term Impact Evaluation
+8.3 Mid-Term Review and Impact Evaluation

-The M&E Agency will conduct mid-term evaluation (mid of the project period after 2 years of execution) of the planned activities under RAP and assess the overall output and outcome of the measures taken under the project to ensure effective implementation of RAP.
-The M&E agency will submit a mid-term evaluation report to the SPMU based on the quantitative and qualitative survey of sample affected households.
-At the end of the project, M&E will conduct impact evaluation of the implementation of RAP and its different dimensions.
+The PMC will conduct mid-term review (mid of the project period after 2 years of execution) of the planned activities under RAP and assess the overall output and outcome of the measures taken under the project to ensure effective implementation of RAP.
+The PMC will submit a mid-term review report to the SPMU based on the field findings.
+At the end of the project, PMC will conduct impact evaluation of the implementation of RAP and its different dimensions.
 The key outcome and impact indicators to be looked in to during mid-term review and impact evaluation area;